Enhancing Higher Education: Strategies Beyond the Classroom for Student Success, Retention & Engagement. Learn proven ways to support and retain...

 What are Student Early Alerts?

 Simply put, this method enables faculty to be proactive, helpful, and involved in helping the academic aspects of student retention.
-This is done through early detection and intervention of students who are having difficulties.
+This is done through early detection and intervention of students with difficulties.

 Faculty can also benefit from early warning systems.
 Additional help and resources outside of the classroom can be provided.
 Faculty can then offer comments on the interventions that have been proposed for their pupils.